 Currently used upstream values for feature flags are set in cloudinit/features.py.
 Overrides to these values (typically via quilt patch) can be placed in a file called feature_overrides.py in the same directory.
-Any value set in feature_overrides.py will override the original value set in features.py.
+Any value set in feature_overrides.py.